 Each year thousands of samples are obtained from fishery-independent surveys for both age and length composition across multiple species.
 For example, the National Oceanic and Atmospheric Administration’s (NOAA’s) Alaska Fisheries Science Center (AFSC) Groundfish Assessment Program (GAP) is responsible for the execution of several fisheries-independent bottom trawl surveys (Stauffer 2004), spanning most of the continental shelf in waters off Alaska that are south of the Bering Strait, including the eastern Bering Sea (EBS), the Aleutian Islands (AI), and the Gulf of Alaska (GOA).
 The quantitative time series of comprehensively cataloging the biota encountered at each sampling station within these surveys began in 1982 with the adoption of standardized trawling protocols (Lauth et al. 2019), but trawl observations were made as early as 1955 (Zimmermann et al. 2009).
 The AFSC scientists have routinely collected observations of fish length and age composition, consisting of complete or random subsamples of fish within each trawl haul through time.

 There are several unintended consequences associated with intense sampling of species within a fishery-independent survey.
 The length measurement process is repeated hundreds of thousands of times during an annual survey, and otolith sampling is repeated several thousands of times.
 This represents a daunting amount of work for field scientists on research vessels and for age readers once the survey is over.
 Further, a large portion of the fish sampled for length frequency are subsequently sampled for sex determination, which involves a substantial increase in handling and data collection effort (Link et al. 2008).
-Each year, this workflow results in acute and repetitive stress injuries, some requiring medical interventions and claims to the U.S. Office of Workers’ Compensation Program.
+Each year, this workflow results in acute and repetitive stress injuries, some requiring medical interventions and claims to the U.S. Office of Workers’ Compensation Program (Stan Kotwicki, personal communication, December 14, 2021).
 Another consequence resulting from the intensity of this work is the introduction of unrecoverable errors in the observed data.
 Despite extensive in situ quality assurance protocols, as fatigue or injuries accumulate during the course of field work, so do the potential for data collection errors (e.g., failure to properly encode length measurements with the correct species or sex, or misidentification of sex).

 Maximizing the number of samples collected for age and length composition is desirable from a statistical viewpoint; however, it is important to accurately define the sampling unit that needs to be optimized (e.g., the number of samples collected within a haul versus the number hauls from which samples are obtained).
 In addition, optimizing collections that balance the statistical quality of the data with the health of the workforce and budgetary constraints is more broadly desirable.
 At the AFSC, this balance is has been achieved by decreasing collection efforts from historical levels.
 The primary concern, from a stock assessment perspective, when reducing the sampling of length frequency data and age composition data collections, is the impact on the uncertainty in subsequent age and length composition data.
 To this end, effective sample size can be used as a tool to evaluate the consequences of changing sampling effort or strategies.
-An additional consideration when evaluating the consequences of optimizing sampling effort is the impacts on a species-specific basis to determine whether there are life-history characteristics that minimize the impacts of reduction in sampling effort in one species compared to another.
+An additional, species-specific consideration when evaluating the consequences of optimizing sampling effort is whether there are life-history characteristics that minimize the impacts of reduction in sampling effort in one species compared to another.